BiasedRiot/Glanadh/README.md

-# Glanfile
+# Glanadh

-Simple scripts using mat2 to automatically scrub pictures/files of any meta data.
+Glanadh (cleaning in Irish) is a collection of simple scripts using mat2 to automatically scrub pictures/files of any meta data.
 Good for running on a cloud server where you don't want to worry about removing EXIF from files off all your devices.

 ## Dependancies
 * mat2